 - Low 30-day mortality: 0.4%, with 27 total deaths, all of whom were patients with high-risk factors.

-The Mayo RPM program had previously been used to manage chronic conditions such as heart failure and COPD.
-However, the health system rapidly adapted and scaled the program to cater to the specific needs of patients during the pandemic.
-These findings show the potential safety, efficacy, and positive outcomes that can be achieved through well-designed RPM initiatives, especially for managing widespread infectious diseases.
+The Mayo program had been using RPM to manage chronic conditions such as heart failure and COPD.
+The health system rapidly adapted and scaled the program to meet specific needs of patients during the pandemic.
+These findings show the safety, efficacy, and positive outcomes were achieved through a well-designed RPM program.

 Scaling At Home Remote Patient Monitoring Programs

-During the COVID-19 pandemic, many other healthcare organizations quickly scaled their advanced care at home RPM programs to assess patients.
-A study published in the American Journal of Managed Care evaluated the feasibility of scaling an ACAH program within Kaiser Permanente for patients requiring hospitalization from April 2020 to November 2021.
-Kaiser Permanente advanced care at home rapidly scaled up to an average of 12.7 patients, peaking at 22 patients per day.
+During the COVID-19 pandemic, many healthcare organizations quickly scaled their advanced care at home RPM programs for patients.
+A study published in the American Journal of Managed Care evaluated the feasibility of scaling an ACAH program for patients requiring hospitalization.
+Kaiser Permanente advanced care at home and scaled up to an average of 12.7 patients, peaking at 22 patients per day.

 A total of 1005 patients were admitted to the program.
-As the program scaled over three stages, there were decreases in escalation rates back to the hospital, from 17.5% to 10.8%, shorter lengths of stay, with median length of stay decreasing from 7.43 days to 5.46 days, and lower readmission rates compared to earlier stages, dropping from 9.79% to 9.24%.
-Patients treated at home were 64% less likely to experience delirium compared to admitted patients.
-The study demonstrates the feasibility of scaling remote patient monitoring within an integrated delivery system to create significant inpatient capacity while maintaining quality metrics.
+The program scaled over three stages, with decreases in rehospitalization, from 17.5% to 10.8%, with shorter lengths of stay and a median length of stay decreasing from 7.43 days to 5.46 days.
+Lower readmission rates continued compared to earlier stages, and dropped from 9.79% to 9.24%.

 Understanding Advanced Care at Home

-The shift towards advanced care at home programs presents an innovative approach to healthcare delivery, particularly for patients with complex conditions.
-Through comprehensive medical care tailored to individual needs, ACAH programs offer a viable alternative to traditional inpatient hospital stays, fostering improved patient experiences, outcomes, and cost savings.
-Remote patient monitoring plays a pivotal role in these programs, enabling effective care coordination, monitoring, and intervention.
+Advanced care at home programs are an innovative approach to healthcare delivery, particularly for patients with complex conditions.
+ACAH programs offer a viable alternative to traditional inpatient hospital stays, fostering improved patient experiences, outcomes, and cost savings.
+Remote patient monitoring plays a pivotal role in these programs with effective care coordination, monitoring, and intervention.

 If you are a chronic care, telehealth, RPM services, or software company member, book a consultation and free demo to learn more about leveraging Tenovi’s FDA-cleared remote patient monitoring devices and data aggregation solutions.